YoungMW/infiltratetheufo/README.md

 <a name="detection"></a>
 ## 8. Collision Detection

-<p>The Collision Detection system is coded to allow the Player to jump onto Platforms and Moving Platforms to further the journey upwards.</p>
+<p>The Collision Detection system is coded to allow the Player to jump onto Platforms and Moving Platforms to further the journey upwards.
+Without this, the Player will fall right through and back to his/her original position.</p>

 ```
 platforms.forEach((platform) => {